 Virgin Media is the best broadband provider in the UK.
 It offers the fastest speeds at up to 350Mbps (four times faster than its nearest rival, in fact), the best technology, the best reliability and future-proofing.

 You're also more likely to get close to the speed advertised (89% on average according to Ofcom's most recent report) with Virgin Media than with any other fibre provider (85% on average).
-Virgin Media also offers arguably the best communication around faults and maintenance, which can be a lifesaver when things break as they inevitably do from time to time.
+Virgin Media also offers arguably the best communication around faults and maintenance.

 We'll add to that 'widely available'.
 There is faster broadband in a few locations spotted around the country.
 Some major providers are experimenting with what's called 'pure fibre' or 'FTTP' broadband in a small percentage of houses in York, for example.
 Then there are the so-called 'gigabit' providers, such as Hyperoptic, offering 1000Mbps (1Gb), but only to a tiny sliver of the population where they operate.